Eerik Haamer

 Eerik Haamer (17 February 1908 – 4 November 1994) was an Estonian painter.

 He was born in Kuressaare.
 In 1935 he graduated from Pallas Art School.
-1941-1944 he taught at Tallinn Applied Art School (Tallinna Rakenduskunsti Kool).
+From 1941 to 1944, he taught at the Tallinn Applied Art School (Tallinna Rakenduskunsti Kool).
 In 1944 he fled to Sweden.
-Since 1955 he was a freelance artist.
+From 1955 onward, he was a freelance artist.

 He is known for his epic paintings depicting the life of people living on the seashore, or relationships between man and nature, or between man and society.